-There are 8 different PULSE source modes that can be selected:
+There are 16 different PULSE source modes that can be selected:

-+o1: in this mode the PULSE output is high (5 volts) when oscillator 1's output is positive.
++o1 or +o2: in this mode the PULSE output is high (5 volts) when the oscillator's (1 or 2) output is positive.
 Otherwise it is low (0 volts).

 EOC: in this mode the PULSE output goes high when the output 1 envelope is high.
-During normal operation this will always be high.
-During PERC mode, this output will be low during the decay phase of the percussive envelope and will go high at the end of the envelope cycle.
+During normal operation (PERC MODE LED is off) this will always be high.
+When PERC mode is active, this output will be low during the decay phase of the percussive envelope and will go high at the end of the envelope cycle.
 This could be used to trigger other events in a modular system.